 Master of Public Administration

-- Students will develop competencies for dealing with individual differences in skills and behavior and the basics of personality development as it relates to management and the behavior of people in community organizations.
+- Students will develop competencies for dealing with individual differences in skills and behavior and will gain a thorough understanding of the basics of personality development as they relate to the management and behavior of people employed and served by community organizations.

-- Students will develop communication and information literacy skills necessary for gathering and analyzing data, writing reports, explaining issues and policies, persuasively presenting initiatives, and corresponding with colleagues and public contingents.
+- Students will develop communication skills necessary for writing reports, explaining issues and policies, persuasively presenting initiatives, and corresponding with colleagues and public contingents.

-- Students gain experiential knowledge about the challenges and model practices of contemporary public sector administration needed to effectively assess public sector organizations, community partners, and delivery of services.
+- Students gain experiential knowledge about the challenges and model practices of contemporary public sector administration and learn to effectively assess the value and performance of public sector organizations, community partners, and delivery of community services.

-- Students will be able to quantitatively assess public policy programs from program formulation through evaluation.
+- Students will be able to quantitatively assess public policy programs from program formulation through program evaluation.

 Fully admitted students will need to meet the following requirements: